JarEXE/nodebars/README.md

 - Create standard directories typically used for a new Node server.
 - Install some of the most common NPM packages.

+!Node and NPM must already already installed on your device!

 ### List of Packages Installed

 - express